MicrosoftDocs/dynamics365smb-docs/business-central/admin-user-settings.md

 ---
 # User Settings in [!INCLUDE[d365fin](includes/d365fin_md.md)]

 User settings, also known as user *personlizations*, are used in [!INCLUDE[d365fin](includes/d365fin_md.md)] to determine various aspects of the way the application presents itself to the user.

-In [!INCLUDE[d365fin](includes/d365fin_md.md)] every user can choose their own settings for the following:
+Every user can choose their own settings for the following:

 * **Company**
 The legal entity/company into which the user logs in.
 A user can have access to multiple companies but only be active in one company at a time.